Looking to buy four or more concerts? Subscribe and Save

 Free to concert ticket holders in Glasgow and Edinburgh

-Panel discussion on the life and music of Alma Mahler with conductor Mark Wigglesworth, author Cate Haste and SCO Creative Learning Director Kirsteen Davidson Kelly.
+Discussion on the life and music of Alma Mahler with author Cate Haste and SCO Creative Learning Director Kirsteen Davidson Kelly.

 Internationally renowned and Olivier Award-winning conductor Mark Wigglesworth is one of the outstanding musicians of his generation, as much at home in the opera house as the concert hall.
 Recognised for his masterly interpretations, his highly detailed performances combine a finely considered architectural structure with great sophistication and rare beauty.